cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 include::{includedir}/conclusion.adoc[]
 ```

-Because the included profile fragments are produced by *inline* builders, they carry no document title of their own and begin at a section heading — so they slot neatly beneath the master document's structure rather than competing with it.
-The narrative includes and the generated profile sections combine into a single, continuously numbered document.
+Because the included profile fragments are produced by *inline* builders they carry no document title of their own.
+However, they do generate their own section heading at the correct level — so they slot neatly beneath the master document's structure rather than competing with it.
+The narrative includes and the generated profile sections combine into a single, continuously document with appropriate page number automatically assigned across the document.

 ### The Rendered Result